jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Dependency Injection**. _Dependency injection_ refers to a framework, library, language feature, or architectural pattern that facilitates threading dependencies throughout an application, and wiring up those dependencies for different scenarios.
 Dependency injection is one of the primary architectural needs of large-scale, complex applications.

+**Dependent Typing**. _Dependent typing_ is a method of defining types that permits types to depend on values.
+In dependently typed programming languages, one can define the type of vectors whose length is equal to some value.
+Examples of dependently typed programming languages include Idris, Coq, and Agda.

 **Deterministic**.
 A _deterministic_ procedure returns the same output for the same input.

 **Domain-Specific Language (DSL)**.
 A _domain-specific language_ (DSL) is a "mini-language" that is designed to solve a certain subproblem in an application.
 In functional programming, DSLs are generally _embedded_, which means users of these DSL use data types and operators, defined in the host language, to construct programs in the DSL.

+**Existential Quantification**. _Existential quantification_ asserts that a statement or type holds for some value of a given variable.
+For example, the value `list: List[_]` is existentially quantified over the type parameter, asserting that there exists some (unknown) type that describes the type of elements in the list.

+**Existential Type**.
+An _existential type_ is a type that is existentially quantified over.

 **Expression**.
 An _expression_ is a value constructed from the application of functions or operators to other values.
 The parameters to the functions or operators are called the _terms_ of the expression.
 For example, `a + b` is an expression, which computes the result of adding the term `a` to the term `b`.